bolarinwaolayinka42-design/My-Project/README.md

 Summary

-This project demonstrates a complete Azure network infrastructure deployment using Terraform, highlighting automation, security, and cloud infrastructure management best practices.
-It is fully version-controlled and can be reproduced by anyone with the proper credentials.
+This project demonstrates a complete Azure network infrastructure deployment using Terraform.
+It highlights automation, security, and cloud infrastructure management best practices.
+The project is fully version-controlled and can be reproduced by anyone with the proper credentials.